Essentials for good health

 - A higher dose than the present RDI may be needed

-Vegetarians are at high risk of being deficient in Iodine with the present RDI level of 150 mcg per day, because vegetarian food contains little Iodine.
+Vegetarians may become deficient in Iodine with the present RDI level of 150 mcg per day, because vegetarian food contains little Iodine.
 But recent research indicates that also many non-vegetarians are likely to have some degree of deficiency.

 Dr Abraham, former endocrinology professor at UCLA is widely quoted for concluding that the requirement is perhaps 80 times greater than the RDI of 150 mcg.
-However recent reassessment of his method indicates that it overestimates the degree of deficiency.
-Still it is possible that the optimal need is higher than the RDI.
+However recent reassessment of his test method indicates that it overestimates the degree of deficiency to a perhaps considerable extent.
+Still it is possible that the optimal need is considerably higher than the RDI.

 All thyroid disturbances are associated with low Iodine and can be improved by high dose treatment, according to the experience of Abraham and his collaborators.
 Low Iodine also brings about brain dysfunction including a tendency for depression and apathy.
 Iodine is an important and powerful antioxidant which may explain the longevity of Japanese eating their traditional very Iodine-rich food.
 Iodine can heal fibrocystic breast disorder.
 Some evidence indicate that it may prevent breast cancer.
 Color vision disturbance have improvemed in eye patients according to specific tests.
 Some scientific data indicate it may reduce blood pressure.
 A few cases of fibromyalgia have improved dramatically.
 In addition, clinical experiences indicate: